MurrayLyne96/RouteFinder/README.md

 - Allow users to report on routes upon completion using a review system.
 - Allow users to upload custom routes using GPX files.
 - Export routes from 3rd party services, such as strava.
+# Dictionary
+**User:** The user represents a person who has a registered account in the system.
+The user will have a role assigned which will grant them different access levels on the site.

+**Role:** The Role is a User's role, which grants users different permissions.
+To begin with, there will be only two tracked roles in the system.

+**Route:** The Route represents information about a generated route in the system, which will be done procedurally.

+**Review:** The Review represent a user-submitted review of a particular route.
+The route can optionally be associated with a rating, but it is not required to submit a review.

+**PlotPoint:** A plot-point is a coordinate that is associated with a route that when combined together will create a route.
+Plot-points will contstruct the route based on their order.

+**Rating:** A rating is an review aggregator that allows users to rate the quality of a route.
+A route will have many ratings.

+**Tag:** A tag is a label that can be applied to many different routes.
+Tags are used to label routes and can be used to search for specific types of routes in the system.
 # Domain Model
 ```mermaid
 erDiagram